Common Cashier Interview Questions and Tips for Answering

-Employers are also looking for candidates who possess skills like basic accounting, computer literacy, and familiarity with products.
-In short, they want to hire someone who’s good with money and good with people.
-Your goal is to show that you’re both; and to demonstrate that you’re a pleasant, reliable person to work with, as well as a positive public face for the company.
+Companies want to hire cashiers who are good with money and good with people.
+Your goal is to show that you’re both, and to demonstrate that you’re a pleasant, reliable person to work with, as well as a positive public face for the company.
 For many customers, you’ll be their only point of direct interaction with the organization, so it’s essential that you show you’ll make a good impression.

 While most job interviews share common questions regardless of the type of job, there are some specific questions you will likely face when applying for a role as a cashier:

 1. What does excellent customer service mean to you?
 As a cashier, you will be working with the public at all times.
 It is essential that you provide excellent service, and that your standards of service match your potential employer's.
 In your answer, highlight the importance of good service, identifying solutions, and resolving issues to the customer's satisfaction.

 If possible, offer examples of times when you went the extra mile to provide customer satisfaction.
 (Reminder: it’s important to be positive.
 The unvarnished truth might be that the customer was a pain, but it will be more persuasive if you spin the story to focus on your ability to give excellent customer service by resolving their issue.)

 2. Do you prefer working alone or as a part of a team?
 Cashiers typically work independently, but working within a team is a key part of the job; you will work closely with stockers, floor managers, and others.
 As you respond, stress that you can work independently and can thrive on your own, but that you appreciate the support and expertise a team can give you.
 Emphasize your ability to communicate with others and support your colleagues.

 3. What if a coworker calls out sick and you're on your own?
 This is a common issue in service industries, so you should expect a question like this.
 When short-staffed, cashiers can face long lines and frustrated customers.